Mobile Gaming Influencers and Influencer Marketing for DTC Brands

 Download Guide

 Mobile devices have ushered in a new era of digital gaming over the last 15 years.
-Now, with more than 2.2 billion players worldwide and a variety of options to seamlessly integrate relevant ads into gameplay, the mobile gaming industry is ripe for influencer marketing by partnering with mobile gaming influencers.
+Now, with roughly 3 billion players worldwide and a variety of options to seamlessly integrate relevant ads into gameplay, mobile gaming influencers are perfect partners to incorporate into your creator management strategy.

 An overview of mobile gaming